taskcluster/azure-blob-storage/README.md

     await container.remove('state-blob', true);
 ```

+### Schema Versions

+Each blob has an associated schema version, and all schema versions are stored
+in the blob storage alongside the blobs containing user data.
+The version
+declared to the constructor defines the "current" version, but blobs may exist
+that use older versions.

+When a blob is loaded, it is validated against the schema with which it was
+stored.

+When a blob is written (via `create`, `modify`, or `append`), it is validated
+against the current schema.
+Thus operations that modify an existing blob are
+responsible for detecting and "upgrading" any old data structures.

 ### DataBlockBlob and AppendDataBlob

 DataBlockBlob is a wrapper over an Azure block blob which stores a JSON data which is conform with schema defined at container